NeytanBelisario/LearnContextAPI/README.md

 # Learning Context API

-This project was made with the intent of learning the react context API
+This project was made with the intent of learning the react context API and improve my React skills